PeterShinners/comp/design/overview.md

 ### Tags

-Tags are declared constants that can be identified uniquely.
-These are often defined in named hierarchies.
-They work similar to enumerations and play a dual role in the language, acting as both values and shapes.
+Tags are declared constants that can be identified uniquely, often organized into a hierarchy.
+They work similar to traditional enumerations and play a dual role in the language, acting as both values and shapes.

 The language provides additional builtin types and shapes that are actual tags.